KevinLahm/Ecommerce-React-Application/README.md

-# STOREFRONT
+# Backend

-This is a storefront API.
+This is a Backend API.
 It has: Categories & Products.

 ## Getting Started: